A Quick Note On The Information Provided:

 The dentist does not make your night guard.

 Nope.
 They do not.
 I know, I know.
 You are crushed right??
 I mean, if I’m paying several hundred dollars for a professionally made custom fit dental night guard, I want my dentist to be back in the lab constructing and cutting and polishing and doing everything to make my perfect fitting appliance.
 Instead, the dentist sends the dental impression (that most often THEY didn’t take.
 I’ll bet my last dollar a dental assistant took your dental impression) off to a dental lab.

 Our team cares.
 We are a specialized dental night guard, teeth whitening and athletic mouth guard lab only.
 We take the time to trim, polish, and make sure your night guard fits like a glove before shipment.

 5. You Can Take Your Dental Impression Yourself.

 You are perfectly capable of taking your own dental impression.

 We’re talking about a plastic tray and some putty that resembles play dough.
-You mix the putty up, place it in the tray and submerge your teeth.
+You mix the putty up, place it in the tray and submerge your teeth in it.
 That’s it!
 It’s not rocket science.
 If it were, dental assistants all over the world would be struggling daily.

 If you mess up your dental impression for whatever reason, a reputable online night guard lab will send you a new kit free of charge.
 We use disposable dental impression trays unlike most dentists who clean and reuse the alginate trays time and time again.